saschaende/typo3-users/README.md

 ## Important notes

 * Very important: Do NOT activate "allow login with email adress" if your system allows usernames with email adresses.
+The register plugin of this users extension will not allow email adresses as usernames.

 ## Screenshots